parulmidha/parulmidha.github.io/source/_posts/2013-06-11-apple-announces-ios-7.markdown

 <img src="http://media.idownloadblog.com/wp-content/uploads/2013/05/iOS-7-concept-Simply-Zesty.jpg" alt="iOS7" />

-Apple has just announced “the biggest change since the launch of the original iPhone” : <b>iOS 7</b>.
+Apple has just announced “the biggest change since the launch of the original iPhone” : iOS 7.
 The new interface is beautifully designed with a new layer of colors and icons.
-Transparency plays an important role here, along with gestures.<!-- more -->
+Transparency plays an important role here, along with gestures. <!-- more -->

 Folders have pages, for multiple apps and the Game Center now does not have any green felt.